rism-digital/rism.info/_posts/en/2026-09 /2026-09-17-dealer's-stamps.md

 ### Stamp Design
 Early stamp design mirrored established ticket and label styles.
 These could vary drastically in size, from very small to very large.
 They also varied in complexity; some tickets and labels used only one typeface while others had multiple typefaces, elaborate borders, and brown, red, gold, blue, or black inks.
 Compare, for instance, a label from the George F. Cole Piano Store in Charleston, South Carolina with a stamp made for George Milbus’ Musical Depot in Washington, DC [Example A].
 Clearly, the stamp was intended to mimic a printed booksellers’ label.
 Stamps soon abandoned the colorful backgrounds associated with tickets and labels, focusing instead on informative designs which conveyed the name and the location of the shop.

+Example A
  |
 ![](/images/news/2026-09/A_George-F-Cole.jpg) | ![](/images/news/2026-09/A_George-Milbus.jpg)

-<small>Example A: Bookseller’s label (left) and dealers’ stamp (right).
+<small>Bookseller’s label (left) and dealers’ stamp (right).
 Used by permission of the Sigal Music Museum (Greenville, South Carolina, USA)

 By the second half of the nineteenth century, rubber stamp manufacturers regularly advertised their products in trade magazines.
 Many advertisements invited sellers to send away for specimen books, which displayed both available devices and the ways in which a given device could be customized for an individual music shop.
 Surviving specimen books reveal the wide range of variants on offer in addition to the fully bespoke stamps which could be obtained at a higher cost.
 Music dealers naturally changed their addresses, their locations, and their partnerships over time; the specimen books responded to the desire and need for new or updated stamps.